kubermatic/docs/content/kubeone/main/guides/cis-benchmarking/_index.en.md

 ## Tooling

-[kube-bench](https://github.com/aquasecurity/kube-bench) is used to create the assesment.
+[kube-bench](https://github.com/aquasecurity/kube-bench) is used to create the assessment.

 ### Installation
 {{% notice note %}}